live the Clinimedspa

 As long as your prostheses are intact and the breasts are flexible, there is no reason to replace them.
 If you decide to have breast augmentation, however, you will need to plan for two to three breast surgeries in your lifetime, or at least one procedure for the initial positioning and one for their removal.
 Sometimes, many women consider changing the size of the implants after several years, which requires another procedure.

-– Is there a maximum age to have breast augmentation?
+– Is there a minimum age to have breast augmentation?

 The minimum legal age to have breast augmentation is 18 years old.
 We recommend that you wait until after puberty, which is around 19 years of age, to have breast augmentation surgery.
 Several hormonal elements can also influence breast development during this period.
 Before you make your decision, you need to take the time to fully assess the long-term impacts, both emotionally and physically.